CampusAI/CampusAI.github.io/_rl/lecture_15/lecture15.md

 If considering to use the text please cite the original author/s of the lecture/paper.
 Furthermore, please acknowledge our work by adding a link to our website: https://campusai.github.io/ and citing our names: Oleguer Canal and Federico Taschin.
 -->
+{% include start-row.html %}

 Until now we had to manually design the reward function.
 IRL automatically learns the reward function from expert demonstrations.
 In this case, instead of hard-coding a reward we would provide demonstrations.

+{% include annotation.html %}
-**OBS**: This is different from imitation learning (IL) since IL does not reason about the outcome of actions, it just tries to mimic the demonstrations.
+This is different from imitation learning (IL) since IL does not reason about the outcome of actions, it just tries to mimic the demonstrations.
+{% include end-row.html %}
+{% include start-row.html %}

 **Problem**: Learning the reward is an **underspecified** problem, multiple reward functions may explain the same expert behavior.